Secure Transportation Behavioral Health Crisis

-The bill creates a regulatory and service system to provide secure transportation services, with different requirements from traditional ambulance services, for individuals experiencing a behavioral health crisis.
+The act creates a regulatory and service system to provide secure transportation services, with different requirements from traditional ambulance services, for individuals experiencing a behavioral health crisis.
 The department of human services shall allow for the development of secure transportation alternatives.

 The board of county commissioners of the county in which the secure transportation service is based (commissioners) shall issue a license to an entity (licensee), valid for 3 years, that provides secure transportation services if the minimum requirements set by rule by the state board of health are met or exceeded.
 The commissioners shall also issue operating permits, valid for 12 months following issuance, to each vehicle operated by the licensee.
 A fee may be charged for each license to reflect the direct and indirect costs to the applicable county in implementing secure transportation services licensure.
 The state board of health is given authority to promulgate rules concerning secure transportation licensure.